apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies whether the process supports reload.
-If set, the controller determines the behavior of the engine instance based on the configuration templates.
+<p>reloadOptions indicates whether the process supports reload.</p>
+<p>if set, the controller will determine the behavior of the engine instance based on the configuration templates,
-It will either restart or reload depending on whether any parameters in the StaticParameters have been modified.</p>
+restart or reload depending on whether any parameters in the StaticParameters have been modified.</p>
 </td>
 </tr>
 <tr>